koossaayy/laravel-mapbox/README.md

 If the array is missing the `html` key, it won't render the passed variable, so make sure to pass it if you want to render an HTML description.

+> **Note**
+> Please notice that `description` key accepts HTML, and it will render it, so if you are getting your data from your users, please make sure to sanitize it before using it.

 Also you can customize the marker icons, instead of using the default ones provided by Mapbox.
 To do so you can add `icon` key to the array of markers as follows: